x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 This section contains the steps that you can try to fix the problem yourself.

-If the steps in this section don't fix the problem for you, contact your email admin and refer them to this topic so they can try to resolve the issue for you.
+If the steps in this section don't fix the problem for you, contact your email admin and refer them to this article so they can try to resolve the issue for you.

 If you get this error only for messages that you sent to a specific domain (for example, only recipients in the @fabrikam.com domain), the problem is likely with that destination domain.
 For example: